-What brings Real Steel down is that the film at over two hours, the film is far too long for its story.
-The subplot about Charlie's dealings with the cowboys makes the film run longer, getting the first fight Max is involved in makes the film longer, and seeing the 'cute' scenes of Max doing The Robot with a robot make the film longer (and while most of the audience found it hilarious and precious, I found it idiotic).
+What brings Real Steel down is that the film at over two hours is far too long for its story.
+The subplot about Charlie's dealings with the cowboys makes the film run longer, getting the first fight Max is involved in makes the film longer, and seeing the 'cute' scenes of Max doing The Robot with a robot make the film longer; while most of the audience found it hilarious and precious, I found it idiotic.
 In fact, we're treated to a few more Robot doing the Robot moments, because somehow we're suppose to believe this is one of Atom's selling points to the roboxing audience.

 However, despite the myriad of flaws within Real Steel, the film manages to actually be somewhat entertaining.
 It can't be because of Shawn Levy's directing: Goyo makes Max one of the most annoying little boys in recent memory, and Levy manages to make little use of Lilly except as a romantic interest that never appears interested or interesting.

 If Real Steel succeeds in any way, it is because of Jackman.
-He is an actual actor that sometimes has been lost in pointless films (Snow Flower and the Secret Fan, X-Men Origins: Wolverine), but every once and a while, he manages to show he is a great talent.
-Granted, Real Steel doesn't show him as a great actor given his cliche role as the father who learns to love, but he does at least make the premise of the film slightly believable.
-He is totally committed to being a sleazy person, but when he comes to understand that A.) he has a son, and B.) his son might actually be both smarter and a lot like him, he manages to show the caring side of someone who has never shown anything positive.
+He sometimes has been lost in pointless films (Snow Flower and the Secret Fan, X-Men Origins: Wolverine), but every once and a while, he manages to show he is a great talent.
+Real Steel doesn't show him as a great actor given his cliche role as the father who learns to love, but he does at least make the premise of the film slightly believable.
+He is totally committed to being a sleazy person, but when he comes to understand that he has a son and his son might actually be both smarter and a lot like him, he manages to show the caring side of someone who has never shown anything positive.